Managing PCOS symptoms

 Overweightness and obesity are often associated with Polycystic Ovary Syndrome as they affect 40 to 80% of women with PCOS.

-Unfortunately, PCOS promotes both which also happen to be aggravating factors for PCOS itself.
-So if you feel guilty about being overweight or obese, know that it's not your fault!
-Your weight gain didn't cause PCOS and it's not just about "having a balanced diet and exercising," as many poorly informed professionals say.
-You need a lifestyle tailored to your syndrome to succeed in losing weight!
+Unfortunately, PCOS promotes both, and they in turn worsen PCOS symptoms.
+So if you feel guilty about being overweight or obese, know that it’s not your fault!
+Your weight gain didn’t cause PCOS, and it’s not just about “having a balanced diet and exercising,” as many poorly informed professionals say.

-Weight Loss: Is it Beneficial in the Context of PCOS?
+Weight Loss: Is it Beneficial with PCOS?

 Why is it so difficult to lose weight with PCOS?